N-152 road (Spain)

 The N-152 is a Spanish national road in Catalonia, Spain, which originally linked Barcelona with the French border at Puigcerda/Bourg-Madame, in the eastern Pyrenees.
+As of today, less than 2 km remain as a connection from Puigcerdà to the French border.

-The Barcelona-Ripoll section was recently transferred to the Generalitat de Catalunya (government of Catalonia), and therefore its name changed to C-17.
+The Barcelona-Ripoll section was transferred to the Generalitat de Catalunya in 1980 (government of Catalonia), and therefore its name changed to C-17 in 1990 due to the new codification for catalan roads.

-The Ripoll-Puigcerdà section (still named N-152) passes through La Molina and Ribes de Freser, and over the Collada de Tosas mountain pass.
+The Ripoll-Puigcerdà section was renamed to N-260 in 2006 to complete the entire Pyrenaean Axis from Portbou to Sabiñánigo.
+It used to pass through La Molina and Ribes de Freser, and over the Collada de Tosas mountain pass.